Dhruva Natchathiram (unreleased film)

-The film was initially announced with Suriya in 2013, but months after the announcement, Menon shelved the project citing creative differences with the actor.
-He later hinted a chance of possible revival during mid-2015, and met several actors to cast, before finalising Vikram in the lead role.
-The film which began production in 2016, was shot in seven countries, and has been languishing in production hell since then owing to Menon's financial constraints.
+The film was initially announced with Suriya in 2013, but several months after the announcement, Menon shelved the project citing creative differences with the actor.
+He revived the project in 2015 and finalised Vikram as the lead actor.
+The film began production in 2017 and was shot in seven countries, but languished in production hell for years owing to Menon's financial constraints and the COVID-19 pandemic, before concluding in February 2023.
+The film has music composed by Harris Jayaraj, cinematography handled by Manoj Paramahamsa, S. R. Kathir and Vishnu Dev and editing by Anthony.
+It remains unreleased due to lingering legal and financial issues.

 Premise

-John, a New York-based undercover operative and his team, are entrusted with a secret mission to bring back their team leader, who has been missing mysteriously.
+John, a covert operative, leads a team of elite professionals called "The Basement", with the intention of taking down terrorist organisations secretly without being bound by law and order.